 - Change your data structure so that it can be charted

 In the shark attack dataset referenced above there is a saved query called Query for analysis by year or country This query has been written to exclude NULL values and remove non-binary entries on specific fields.
-It can be used to create a number of different charts:
+It can be used to create a number of different charts.
+Click the dropdown arrow next to Open in app and choose Open with Chart Builder:

 Continuing with the example above, to make a chart with circles for marks that compares the number of attacks on men vs on women across the years select Circle from the Marks dropdown, and year from the X axis dropdown: